huggla/secure_and_minimal/README.md

 ### IMAGETYPE (application)
 Modifies the build process to produce an image formatted to set purpose.
 Available values are application, base, content.

+### HUBPROFILE
+Dockerhub profile name of created image.
+Only used for content images and if IMAGEID is undefined.
+See IMAGEID.

+### HUBREPO
+Dockerhub repository name of created image.
+Only used for content images and if IMAGEID is undefined.
+See IMAGEID.

+### HUBVERSION
+Dockerhub image version of created image.
+Only used for content images and if IMAGEID is undefined.
+See IMAGEID.

+### IMAGEID
+Used to name the content-list file in content images.
+Is created from HUBPROFILE,HUBREPO and HUBVERSION if not set directly.

 # DOCUMENTATION IN PROGRESS!!!